hermangroup/docs/wallets/paper.rst

 .. figure:: img/paper-randomness.png
    :width: 400px

-   Generating randomness for the Dash Paper Wallet Generator
+   Generating randomness for the Historia Paper Wallet Generator

 .. figure:: img/paper-addresses.png
    :width: 400px

-   A Dash address and private key generated using Dash Paper Wallet Generator
+   A Historia address and private key generated using Historia Paper Wallet Generator

 Once your public address and private key (shown in Wallet Import Format or WIF) are visible on the **Single Wallet** tab, you should immediately click **Print** to print the data and store it securely.
-If you leave the page without somehow recording the dash address and private key, all data will be irretrievably lost, together with any funds you have sent to the address.
+If you leave the page without somehow recording the historia address and private key, all data will be irretrievably lost, together with any funds you have sent to the address.